 Community Facilities Districts (CFD), also known as Mello-Roos Districts, are non-profit corporations able to conduct undergrounding projects.
 These districts came about in response to the passage of Proposition 13 in 1982, which greatly limited local public agencies' ability to raise property taxes based on a property's assessed value.
-The Mello-Roos Community Facilities District Act allows counties, cities, and special districts to create CFD in order to fund public improvements and services, including utility or fiber undergrounding.
-Establishing a CFD requires the approval of at least two-thirds of the registered voters in the proposed district.
+The Mello-Roos Community Facilities District Act allows counties, cities, and special districts to create CFDs in order to fund public improvements and services, including utility or fiber undergrounding.
+Establishing a CFD requires the approval of at least two-thirds of the registered voters in the proposed district, and it can be created to either cover the entire city or just a small portion.
+Since this would require a two-thirds vote, determining whether to go city-wide or simply cover a portion of the city can be challenging.
+If a CFD is formed to cover only a portion of the city, then the funds raised would be strictly designated for that specific CFD area.
+This could in turn lead to an imbalance regarding those areas where undergrounding occurs in the city, and those areas opposed to the areas that have the funding and support to form a CFD.
+One question that would arise, should an area form a CFD, would be in regards to whether payment of the undergrounding should be divided between what is raised through that CFD and any general city funds available for undergrounding.